cagov/11ty-serverless-preview-mode/README.md

 ## Setting up with Azure Function as a Service (FaaS) ##

-Using Azure FaaS, the service can render a single page from remote content, while redirecting all other resource requests (.css, .png, etc) back to the real web server.
+Using Azure FaaS, the service can render posts from remote content, while redirecting all other resource requests (.css, .png, etc) back to the real web server.
 Any request without `?postid=` will be considered a forwarded resource request.
 Requests without any path will render a digest page showing all the available preview pages that match a tag id.

 ### Azure function source ###
 The package has a complete handler for Azure FaaS - `azureFunctionHandler`.
 Include the url for your live web site to allow resource request forwarding.